back arrow

 Stages of CBT Therapy

-A typical course of CBT involves:
+A typical course of treatment involves several CBT steps:

 1. Assessment and goal setting: Your therapist understands your problems and sets clear, achievable goals.